-The changes in Walt Disney World and Disneyland will start before you even get to the parks.
+The changes in Walt Disney World and Disneyland start before you even get to the parks.
 That means a big change in how we plan for going to the parks and when we can go.

+Disney’s plan is to slowly increase capacity until they reach the limit of what they can realistically support and still follow the guidelines.
 Even Chapek said they probably won’t reach 100% while this crisis is still going on, but they can get close to that if everyone cooperates and follows the rules.